 Continuous Professional Development (CPD)

-Urology is an ever-changing field, so it is imperative that practicing urologists and urological professionals remain current on assessing, diagnosing and treating urologic conditions in the clinical setting.
-In cooperation with the Feinberg Office of Continuing Medical Education, the Department of Urology provides a comprehensive and engaging Continuing Medical Education (CME) programs.
+Urology is an ever-evolving field, driven by rapid advances in technology, surgical techniques, and evidence-based care.
+It is imperative that practicing urologists and urologic health professionals remain current in the assessment, diagnosis, and treatment of a broad spectrum of urologic conditions in the clinical setting.
+In cooperation with the Office of Continuing Medical Education, the Department of Urology offers high-quality educational opportunities designed to support lifelong learning and professional growth.

 Advancements and Breakthroughs in Urology

-Our Advancements and Breakthroughs in Urology CME courses help physicians stay current on all the recent advances in urology while earning CME credits.
-Led by Amy Krambeck, MD, chief of Endourology and Stone Disease in the Feinberg Department of Urology, this yearlong series provides urologists and other healthcare professionals with cutting-edge courses that teach evidence-based practices and identify new and emerging healthcare needs and opportunities.
-Courses will includes but not excluded to information on the diagnosis, management, and treatment of diseases related to the urinary system.
+The Advancements and Breakthroughs in Urology courses help physicians stay current on all the recent advances in urology while earning CME credits.
+Led by Amy Krambeck, MD, Chief of Endourology and Stone Disease, this yearlong series provides urologists and other healthcare professionals with cutting-edge courses that teach evidence-based practices and identify new and emerging healthcare needs and opportunities.
+Courses include topics on diagnosis, management, and treatment of diseases related to the urinary system.

 Participating Specialties